johndec/pack584docs/ParentGuide.md

 ### "Class A" and "Class B" Uniforms

 We refer to the dress uniform shirt, neckerchief, and hat as the "Class A" uniform.
 This uniform is normally worn at Den Meetings, Pack Meetings, and outings.
-It is always worn at Flag ceremonies.
+It is always worn at Flag ceremonies, even at camp.

 We also use a "Class B" uniform, which is a fancy way of saying "any Cub Scout T-Shirt".
+This shirt is typically worn when the Scout will likely get dirty (e.g. when camping, at outdoor events, community service events, etc.)
 Our Pack offers our own branded Pack 584 T-Shirt for $10.
 See our Pack Treasurer or Cubmaster for details.

 ### Patches